 The science of gratitude is expanding, and the research shows that expressing gratitude offers numerous benefits from improving happiness, mental strength, resilience, enhancing your relationships, and it may even help you sleep better at night.
 Like mindfulness, expressing gratitude is a skill that you learn and that you practice.
 The more you do it, the more that you will get out of it.
 You may already know that practising gratitude is good for you, but like me, as a mum you don’t want yet “another thing to add to the ‘to do’ list” or you are not sure how to create a daily habit that will last.

 You’re at the right place!
 Here are EmpowerMums, you will learn how to start and keep a gratitude practice that will sustain and nourish you as a Mum.
-Join us at one of our workshops and on facebook in our EmpowerMums village!
-Come and find out about our upcoming events: https://www.empowermums.co.nz/upcomingevents
+Join me at one of my workshops and on facebook in our EmpowerMums village!
+Come and find out about my upcoming events: https://www.empowermums.co.nz/upcomingevents